Education in Kerala: Catholic Church

-Education in Kerala had been promoted during British rule in India as part of their policy and also by Christian missionaries.
 A significant figure in the 19th century was Archbishop Bernardine Baccinelli, who started a system called "A school along with every church" to make education available for both poor and rich.
 That system still continues in the present.
-His work has resulted in the promotion of education for girls and has become a model for the educational system in Kerala after independence.

-Mother Eliswa, a widow turned nun started the first school for girls in Kerala.
+His work has resulted in the promotion of education for girls.
+Mother Eliswa, a widow turned nun, started a school for girls in Kerala.